BrachyS/crop-trends/README.md

 # crop-trends
-Time series and network analysis (In progress)
+Time series and network analysis on worldwide trade data of agricultural commodities (In progress).